alabsi91/react-native-material-you-colors/README.md

 We recommend using the Theme Provider for a straightforward and hassle-free way to manage your app's theme.
 This approach ensures a consistent and visually appealing experience for your users.
 To get started, follow these steps:

-1. Create a new theme context and provide a function to determine which colors you want to use:
+1. Create a new theme context and provide a function to determine which colors you want to use.

    > **Warning**
    > The function should return an object with the keys `light` and `dark`, where both keys contain objects with the same set of keys representing the colors you want to use for the light and dark themes.